 This blog post is apart of a series called Inspired by the Greats.
 Our art school will be holding an annual exhibition end of August 2018 with the same title.

 Let’s not re-invent the wheel as an artist, but rather be inspired by those who came before us.
-So we have decided to take a some of the great artists and study their techniques, skill, methods, use of colour, themes, use of line, visual storytelling and apply it to our own art.
+So we have decided to take some of the great artists and study their techniques, skill, methods, use of colour, themes, use of line, visual storytelling and apply it to our own art.

 To steal ideas from one person is plagiarism; to steal from many is research – Wilson Mizner.